About arc42

 MongoDB Database |

-Stores user information, rankings, and game data. |
+Stores user information, rankings, and game data in the user database and stores questions in the question database. |

 - Important Interfaces